netlify/next-runtime/README.md

 You're able to [remove the plugin](https://docs.netlify.com/configure-builds/build-plugins/#remove-a-plugin) at any time by visiting the **Plugins** tab for your site in the Netlify UI.

-### UI-based installation for existing Next.js sites
+### For existing Next.js sites

+### UI Installation

-If your Next.js project is already deployed to Netlify, use the Netlify UI to [install the Essential Next.js Build Plugin](http://app.netlify.com/plugins/@netlify/plugin-nextjs/install) in a few clicks.
+If your Next.js project was already deployed to Netlify pre-3.0.0, use the Netlify UI to [install the Essential Next.js Build Plugin](http://app.netlify.com/plugins/@netlify/plugin-nextjs/install) in a few clicks.

 ### Manual installation